temporalio/pack-dependency-actions/README.md

 ```

 ### 3. generate-pr
-Automatically generates PRs with packed dependencies from source repositories, with commit history and rollback protection.
+Automatically generates PRs with packed dependencies from source repositories, with complete build and pack workflow.

 **Usage:**
 ```yaml